loopingz/rules_k8s_cd/starlark/README.md

 ## Utils

+Rules:

+- `run_all`: Run all executable dependencies before running the command itself
+- `show`: Display files of another target

+Repository rules:

-`run_all`: Run all executable dependencies before running the command itself `download_binary`: Repository rule to download a binary from a url
+ - `download_binary`: Repository rule to download a binary from a url